- Information collected

 Department of Infrastructure and Regional Development will not make an attempt to identify users or their browsing activities.
 However, in the unlikely event of an investigation, a law enforcement agency or other government agency may exercise its legal authority to inspect our Internet Service Provider's logs.

-Any personal information you choose to provide will only be used for the purpose for which it was provided and will not be disclosed to other persons or organisations without your prior consent or if required by law.
+Any personal information you choose to provide via this website will only be used for the purpose for which it was collected and will not be disclosed to third parties without your consent or if required by law.

 The Internet is an insecure medium and users should be aware that there are inherent risks transmitting information across the Internet.